 I love turning over the calendar at the beginning of a new month.
-I have a pretty wall calendar in my study so I can anticipate revealing a new picture on the 1st day.
+I have a pretty wall calendar in my study, so I look forward to revealing a new picture on the morning of the 1st day.
 It’s a symbolic act in some regards, of saying goodbye to the old month, the good and … Continue reading COVID, Chaos and Calm

 I've always loved all things French so I quite like sharing my birthday with such an important national day of celebration and remembrance for France...July 14th, Bastille Day!
 It is the anniversary of the storming of the Bastille and the start of the French Revolution.
 So What Is A Bastillion?
 A bastillion is a fortress. … Continue reading Birthday Blues or Birthday Balloons?

 When we have chronic illness, our minds are quickly programmed to think about all the things we can no longer do.
 Doctors, allied health professionals, family and friends, can easily feed us messages which concur with our “I can’t do it” mindset.
 Don’t get me wrong, there is lots we can’t do when living with … Continue reading “You Sound And Look So Well!!”

 In 2018, as the New Year approached, I decided to dare to dream and wrote a blog post, Let's Go Fly A Kite.
 The idea was to list a few things I would love to do but felt were way out of reach or were just pure imagination.
 I also had a small realistic list. … Continue reading My Very Own “Escape To The Country”

 “Life is too short, take nothing for granted” Catch phrases roll off our tongues at one time or another.
 I hazard a guess, they have a slightly different meaning for all of us.
 On my Facebook Support Group, we often have a segment called “Thankful Thursday".
 Members share a few things they are grateful for … Continue reading Life Is Too Short Not To Be Grateful !